 Lining Up Your Wardrobe With Your Angled Ceiling

-There are corners of our home that give us challenges that we sometimes just lay down and accept.
+There are corners of our homes which can present seemingly insurmountable challenges, so much so that it can seem easiest to simply accept them.
 That persistently squeaky step, the window that always sticks, or an angle in the ceiling you somehow regularly hit your head on.

 But you shouldn’t have to accept defeat.
+Your home deserves to reflect both your personality and your practical needs, without compromise.
 Your home should be a place that is every bit what you want and need it to be.

-Angled ceilings get a bad rap for being difficult, but maybe that’s only because they’re too unique for any of the cookie-cutter solutions out there.
+Angled ceilings, often overlooked, are actually full of potential.
+They get a bad rap for being difficult, but maybe that’s because they’re too unique for any of the cookie-cutter wardrobe solutions out there.
 Of course, you always have the option of dusting off your tool kit and modifying them yourself, but even then, chances are it might not turn out exactly how you want.

 Angled ceilings can jet across any room, in your attic, your bedroom, or your walk-in closet.
 But no matter the room, they still pose the same difficulties.

-Often they are corners that are left empty or with awkward stacks of storage boxes crammed in.
+Often you will find corners that are left empty or with awkward stacks of storage boxes crammed in.
 There is potential for them to be suitable spaces for storage, but usually, they aren’t being fully utilised.

-The first step is to think about what you want to store alongside your angled ceiling.
+The first step is to think about what you want to store inside your angled ceiling space.
 If it’s in your attic, you might be storing off-season clothes, decorations, or that box of random stuff you promised yourself you would go through last year.

 If your angled ceiling is in your everyday wardrobe, consider sliding drawers that allow easy access to things like socks, shoes, or jewellery.